 The next crash is inevitable after 11 years of riding the longest bull market, and a bear market will come out of hibernation.
-So before you seek out an Asset Management or Wealth Management firm, know your options first.
+So before you seek out asset management or wealth management firm, know your options first.

 It becomes a matter of how an investor prepares for the next crash and takes advantage of the next bear market or recession.
 Most deferred annuities are great vehicles to invest money, protect against a crash, and can grow a retirement plan during a bear market.
 In contrast, others endure another prolonged recovery period that could last for years.
 So, to request a quote to compare your options.
 Here’s to investing better!